SurniaUlula/wpsso-schema-json-ld/readme.txt

 = 4.3.1-b.1 =

-(2020/09/18) Added a conflict notification for the Yoast SEO: WooCommerce plugin.
+(2020/09/18) Added a conflict notification for the Yoast WooCommerce SEO plugin.

 = 4.3.0 =